juniwalk/darwin/README.md

 $ darwin fix
 ```

-image:shring | shring
+image:shrink | shrink
 ---------------------
-Use this command to shring all images that ale larger than given size option.
+Use this command to shrink all images that ale larger than given size option.

 ```
-$ darwin shring --size=SIZE --quality=QUALITY --backup
+$ darwin shrink --size=SIZE --quality=QUALITY --backup
 ```

 - `---size`: size to which the image will be fitted.